Warehouse KPIs Guide

 The more safe and engaged your team feels, the more efficient your warehouse will be.

-In 2019, according to the US Bureau of Labour Statistics, the transportation and warehousing worker injury rate was 4.4 per 100 full-time workers.
+In 2019, according to the US Bureau of Labor Statistics, the transportation and warehousing worker injury rate was 4.4 per 100 full-time workers.
 Unfortunately, warehouse injuries and fatality rates continue to rise.

 Though speed is a top priority, an unsafe environment will only slow your team down.
 By looking at safety KPIs, you can determine whether or not your internal processes encourage a safe environment for your employees, and can therefore lead to higher productivity.